Renubakshi/climacity/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

 - [OpenWeatherMap API](https://openweathermap.org/) for providing weather data.
 - [React](https://reactjs.org/) and [Material UI](https://mui.com/) for making UI development more efficient.
 - [Vite](https://vitejs.dev/) for fast and efficient tooling.

----

-This version reflects all your recent updates, including the use of Material UI, Vite, and the correct commands to start the server.